blkpvnthr/blkpvnthr/README.md

 **`(Developer/Engineer/Investor)`**
 # B L K P V N T H R    🐈‍⬛✨

-I'm currently a Web Developer for The Johns Hopkins University Applied Physics Laboratory.
+I'm currently a web developer for The Johns Hopkins University Applied Physics Laboratory.
 Studying to become a Data Scientist and Quantitative Researcher with a interest in algorithmic trading and quantum computing. 💻

 ### 🧰 Languages and Tools